Icon

 The most effective way to manage PIE is to apply sunscreen regularly, especially in the early stages, as this can significantly reduce the likelihood of developing PIE.

 For established red scars, a vascular laser is often used.
 This type of laser targets the haemoglobin in the blood vessels, heating them up and causing the small capillaries to collapse, thereby improving PIE.
-In cases where both red and brown scars are present, a picosecond laser may be used instead.
+In cases where both red and brown scars are present, a picosecond laser may be used in combination.

 What determines the number of treatments needed for PIE, and which treatments are best for certain types of scars?